kaka0905/coding-assistant/README.md

 ![Screenshot](./images/screenshot1.png)

-Enter the code and select one mode:
+Enter the code and select one of the modes:

 ![Screenshot](./images/screenshot2.png)